 All submissions will be reviewed.
-Finalists will be invited to present full proposals for which they will receive a honourarium.
+Before the end of February, finalists will be invited to submit full proposals for which they will receive an honorarium.

-We’ll begin accepting applications for the 2017-2018 Atkinson Fellowship in Public Policy through our simplified online application system in Fall 2016 until February 1, 2017.
+We are accepting applications for the 2017-2018 Atkinson Fellowship in Public Policy through our simplified online application system starting December 1, 2016 until February 6, 2017.

 If you have any questions regarding the application process, please contact Jenn Miller at email@example.com.

-For announcements and updates regarding the 2017-2018 Fellowship, please subscribe to our mailing list or follow us in social media.
+For announcements and updates regarding the Fellowship, please subscribe to our mailing list or follow us on social media.